Ana-Niko-byte/math-tab-mastery/README.md

 # Wireframes

 ![application wireframe](docs/images/wireframe.png)
+Please note: The design has deviated from this slightly for better UX and UI.

 # Aesthetics
 The UI is kept simple for the purpose of diirecting user attention to specific areas in the app.
 As the main maths game is time-based, the UI is designed minimal (in colour and decoration), so as to not distract the user from the game.